 The information provided on the TEWLS website is provided for general information only and is not intended to be legal advice and/or a substitute for legal advice.

-The use of the information provided on the TEWLS website is the sole responsibility of the person accessing the website, who much assess the information’s suitability for their purposes.
-TEWLS recommends that you seek legal advice from a qualified solicitor before acting on any of the information provided on this website.
+The use of the information provided on the TEWLS website is the sole responsibility of the person accessing the website, who must assess the information’s suitability for their individual purposes.
+TEWLS recommends that you seek legal advice from a qualified lawyer before acting on any of the information provided on this website.

 TEWLS endeavours to ensure that the information contained on this website is accurate and up-to-date, however, we do not assume responsibility for any errors or omissions in the information and materials published.
 In addition, while our website contains links and referrals to other websites, the inclusion of these links and referrals do not imply TEWLS’ endorsement of that website’s privacy policies, practices or content.

 If you have any questions or concerns about the TEWLS website, you should contact TEWLS.

 TEWLS recognises the importance of, and is committed to, protecting and upholding the privacy and rights of individuals TEWLS deals with in relation to their personal information.

 Women who come to TEWLS for help are entitled to the highest standards of confidentiality and privacy in relation to the information provided to us.

 Private or personal information is any information that can be used to personally identify a client or somebody using this service and seeking legal advice or assistance.